hlju-liye/SENIES/README.md

-# DENIES
+# SENIES
- DENIES is a deep learning based two-layer predictor for enhancing the identification of enhancers and their strength by utilizing DNA shape information beyond two common sequence-derived features, namely kmer and one-hot.
+ SENIES is a deep learning based two-layer predictor for enhancing the identification of enhancers and their strength by utilizing DNA shape information beyond two common sequence-derived features, namely kmer and one-hot.

 # Requirements
 * python = 2.7